 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Alabama, our data show that Gadsden's latest annual appreciation rate is lower than 90% of the other cities and towns in Alabama.
+Relative to Alabama, our data show that Gadsden's latest annual appreciation rate is higher than 80% of the other cities and towns in Alabama.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Gadsden differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Gadsden - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Gadsden real estate investment or home purchase decisions.

 |$802,001 - $1,069,000||0.3|

 |$535,001 - $802,000||0.5|